Dest3fano/Dest3fano/README.md

 Bootcamp graduate now focused on self-driven projects that show what I can truly build.

-Not a cybersecurity pro yet — but actively learning security fundamentals to strengthen the applications I develop.
+I’m not a cybersecurity expert yet, but I’m learning the essentials so the apps I build are secure from the ground up.

 Developer first, but committed to understanding cyber to build safer, more secure web apps.